Hyderabad’s Metro is a rapid transit system for the city of Hyderabad in Andhra Pradesh, India.

-The state government subsequently invited qualification bids; L&T emerged as the lowest bidder at INR1.46bn, and was awarded the contract under a design, build, finance, operate and transfer basis.
+The state government subsequently invited qualification bids.
+L&T emerged as the lowest bidder at Rs1.46bn ($19.89m) and was awarded the contract under a design, build, finance, operate and transfer basis.

 L&T will receive real estate construction rights over 18.5 million square feet, in addition to ticket sales revenue.

 The project achieved its financial closure in April 2011.
-The groundbreaking ceremony of the project took place in April 2012 and completion is scheduled for completion in 2016.
+The groundbreaking ceremony of the project took place in April 2012 and was completed in 2019.

 Line routes and stations

-The Hyderabad Metro will have three lines.
-Corridor-1 will run from the south-east to the north-west of the city and will be 29.87km long, connecting 27 stations between Miyapur and LB Nagar.
+The phase one of the Hyderabad Metro will have three lines.
+Corridor-1 extends from the south-east to the north-west of the city and is 29.87km long, connecting 27 stations between Miyapur and LB Nagar.

 Corridor-2 will run from east to west and will be 14.78km long, connecting 16 stations from Secunderabad to Falaknuma.
-Corridor-3 will run from the north to the south and will be 26.51km long, connecting 23 stations from Nagole to Shilparamam.
+Corridor-3 stretches from the north to the south and is 27km long, connecting 23 stations from Nagole to Raidurg.

-All three lines will interconnect at common stations; Ameerpet on lines one and three, the medical college on lines one two, and the parade grounds on lines two and three.
-All stations will be one kilometre apart on average.
+All three lines will interconnect at common stations: Ameerpet on lines one and three, the medical college on lines one-two, and the parade grounds on lines two and three.
+All stations will be 1km apart on average.